 Is unemployment indigenous to economic progress?

 Lewis recalled that during his childhood in the Caribbean, the boys didn’t wear shoes, nor did they have bicycles, both of which are common goods today.
 He spoke about Barbados, where housing conditions had greatly improved, and that water supplies extended throughout the islands.
-At the same time, he remarked a puzzling phenomenon - consistently high levels of unemployment.
-"Unemployment is becoming indigenous to our system as a whole.
-It’s not a developing country phenomenon, it is a worldwide one."
+At the same time, he witnessed the imbalance of consistently high levels of unemployment.

 Why do the rich exploit the poor?

-With inequality drastically rising over the last 50 years, many economists have tried to explain that any change in the distribution of income continuously moves in favor of those at the top.
-It was in 1980 that the Rockefeller Foundation turned to Lewis for support.
-He was needed to design new tools to tackle these issues.
-Lewis’s stance against inequality was very clear, and he argued against exploitation by using economic rational to his advantage.
+In 1980, the Rockefeller Foundation turned to Lewis for support to design new tools to tackle these issues.
+Lewis’s stance against inequality was very clear and he argued against exploitation by using economic rational to his advantage.

 "Why do the people with the power use it against the ones without power?” he asked.
 “On economic grounds, the sensible thing to do is to invest in the poor, not to kill them.
 We have always assumed that it would pay the rich to exploit the poor.
 We’ve always assumed that slavery paid.
-I’m sorry, but slavery doesn’t pay," maintained Lewis.
+I’m sorry, but slavery doesn’t pay.”

 Will racism destroy civilization?